Byeoksong/UV-vis_prediction/README.md

 # Transformer-based UV-vis Spectra Prediction Model

 This repository contains the code for a transformer-based model that predicts UV-vis spectra from the synthesis conditions of nanocrystals.
-This work is part of a study currently under preparation.
+This work has been published in the *Journal of the American Chemical Society*.

 ## Project Structure